andyblight/nRF905Py3/README.md

 The program `nrf905-example.py` is a minimal example of how the driver is intended to be used.
 The main code is explained in the design section and the test code is explained in the testing section.
-There is also a `docs` directory containing the datasheet and the wiring diagram I started with.
-Finally, the prototypes directoy is where I wrote small test programs during development.
+There is a `docs` directory containing the datasheet and the wiring diagram I started with.
+Finally, the `prototypes` directory is where I wrote small test programs during development.

 ## Preparing the RPi